jankeesvw/uberlayer/README.md

 Uberlayer was made in 2012 by [Eric-Paul Lecluse](https://github.com/epologee/), [Timo Kuilder](https://timokuilder.com/) and [Jankees van Woezik](https://jankeesvw.com/).
 We had it on the AppStore, now we decided to open source it here.

+## Download

+Get the latest version from the [releases page](https://github.com/jankeesvw/uberlayer/releases).

 ## What is Uberlayer

 With  the Uberlayer app you can put floating images on top of your computer  screen.
 Maybe you want to proof a design to the pixel, watermark a  presentation or always have that special picture of your mother on top?